myaut/dtrace-stap-book/book/principles/profiling.md

 #### CPU performance measurement

-Even if you collect PC, you will get what functions use CPU the most, but that doesn't mean that utilize processor resources effictively.
+Even if you collect program counter values, you will get what functions use CPU the most, but that doesn't mean that utilize processor resources effectively.
 For example, it can spend most of the time waiting for memory or cache or reset pipeline due to branch misprediction instead of utilizing ALU for actual computations.
 Such wasted cycles are referred as _stalled_ in Intel processor documentation.

 Modern processors allow to measure influence of such performance penalties through CPU performance counters.
 Each time such event happens, CPU increments value of the counter.
 When counter exceeds threshold, exception is arisen which may be handled by dynamic tracing system.
 Or, counter may be read from userspace application, for example with `rdpmc` assembly instruction on Intel CPUs.